-The meeting on 20.10.2012 (facilitated by Anton Nath, ORCC) was preceded by a review of the 2005 Parish Plan published in Dorchester News (distributed to all 500 households in the village), ORCC leaflets inserted in Dorchester News, and A4 posters throughout the village.
-Attendees responded to a questionnaire with a collection of post-it notes at the meeting.
+A public meeting on 20th October 2012 was facilitated by Anton Nath from Oxfordshire Rural Community Council (now called Community First Oxfordshire) and was advertised via ORCC leaflets inserted in the parish magazine (Dorchester News) and A4 posters throughout the village.

+80 attendees were introduced to the concept of Neighbourhood Planning and invited to participate in an interactive questionnaire by sticking post-it notes on "Issue" boards which arose from the old Parish Plan and the subsequent work by the parish council.
 These were then carefully collated and summarised.
-The results indicated housing (affordability, size and location) and the environment (rural and built) to be the main issues, plus many other items that have been dealt with, first by the Community-led Plan, and subsequently by the Parish Council.
+The results indicated housing (affordability, size and location) and the environment (rural and built) to be the main issues, plus many other items that were being addressed, first by the Parish Plan, and subsequently by the Parish Council.